willowtreeapps/wombats-api/README.md

 ### Decision Log

-This is where all project decisions that effect the team will be logged.
+This is where all project decisions that affect the team will be logged.

 [Decision Log](./docs/decision-logs/README.md)

 ### Liscense Information

-TODO:
+MIT License

+Copyright (c) 2017 WillowTree, Inc.

-### Pivacy Information
+### Privacy Information

 TODO: